incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 title = "Four Lenses of Productivity: Incubyte Take"
 +++

+This blog discusses different levels of productivity along with common pitfalls and different ways to optimize them.
+Recently I came across this blog by [Abi Noda](https://newsletter.abinoda.com/p/four-lenses-of-productivity).
+It interestingly talks about productivity at Individual, Team, Organization, and Market levels.

 {{< circlepack data="ind-team-org-market.csv" >}}

-Recently I came across this blog by [Abi Noda](https://newsletter.abinoda.com/p/four-lenses-of-productivity).
-It interestingly talks about different levels of productivity.

 ## Individual Productivity:
 > Individual is the most obvious lens for thinking about productivity, relating to developers’ progress on tasks, learning new skills, and the quality of their work.